Frequently Asked Questions about SVP

 Will my academic counselor be available?

-You will have two different counselors – one for SVP (Career Seminar counselor) and one for the entire academic year (fall and spring semesters).
-Your Career Seminar counselor will have time only on Saturday (12noon-1pm) to chat with you about any questions or concerns you may have.
-Your academic counselor won’t be assigned until you are accepted into a major.
+You will have two different counselors – one for SVP (Career Seminar Instructor/CSI's) and one for the entire academic year (fall and spring semesters).
+Your CSI will have time to chat with you about any questions or concerns you may have during your class time.
+Your academic counselor won’t be assigned until you are accepted into a major at the end of SVP.
 Each counselor supports a specific major.

 How do I buy books with VR authorization?